-Wearing hearing aids for the rest of your life may seem daunting, but if they fit properly, you might not even notice you are wearing them!
+Wearing hearing aids for the rest of your life may seem daunting, but if they fit properly, you might not even notice you’re wearing them.
 This is why fitting hearing aids is one of the most important parts of the process of purchasing a pair.

-In Store Hearing Aid Fitting
+In-Store Hearing Aid Fitting

 At Home Fitting

 While many first-time hearing aid wearers experience minor discomfort and take some time to get used to wearing the earpiece, they soon adapt and have no problems.
 If after wearing the hearing aid daily you are having any type of pain, contact a professional as soon as possible.